-The EL18XCV unit is factory-charged with enough HFC-410A refrigerant to accommodate a 15-foot length of refrigerant piping.
+The SL28XCV unit is factory-charged with enough HFC-410A refrigerant to accommodate a 15-foot length of refrigerant piping.
 For refrigerant piping greater than 15 feet, calculate the additional charge using the table below.
-Then add the additional charge specified for the specific indoor coil match-up listed on the unit charging sticker.
+Then add the additional refrigerant charge to the system.